777arc/PySDR/content/cyclostationary.rst

 While the CAF is interesting, it is really just an intermediate step to reach our end-goal; the Spectral Correlation Function (SCF), which we will discuss next.

+* Talk about the averaging the SCF over frequency

 ************************************************
 The Spectral Correlation Function (SCF)
 ************************************************